deepsense-ai/seahorse/docs/operations/gbt_classifier.md

 ---
 Gradient-Boosted Trees (GBTs) is a learning algorithm for classification.
 It supports binary labels, as well as both continuous and categorical features.
 Note: Multiclass labels are not currently supported.

 This operation is ported from Spark ML.

+For a comprehensive introduction, see
+<a target="_blank" href="https://spark.apache.org/docs/1.6.0/ml-classification-regression.html#gradient-boosted-tree-classifier">Spark documentation</a>.

+For scala docs details, see
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.classification.GBTClassifier">org.apache.spark.ml.classification.GBTClassifier documentation</a>.
+<a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.classification.GBTClassifier">org.apache.spark.ml.classification.GBTClassifier documentation</a>.

 **Since**: Seahorse 1.0.0